UCLALibrary/research-tips/_embeds/review-articles.markdown

 <section style="text-align: left;">
 <!-- Slide 1: top level-->
   <h2>Find and Use Review Articles</h2>
   <h3 style="font-size: 80%">Looking for an efficient way to get an overview of a body of research on your topic?
-A review article is a great place to start. </h3>
-  <p style="font-size: 80%"> A review article provides an analysis of the state of research on a set of related research questions.
-Review articles often:</p>
+A review article is a great place to start.
+A review article provides an analysis of the state of research on a set of related research questions.
+Review articles often:</h3>
                 <ul class="browser-default">
                     <li>summarize key research findings;</li>
                     <li>reference must-read articles;</li>